technix/atrament.ink/docs/atrament-basics/title_screen.md

 # Title screen

-The title screen of the game displays game title, author's name, and cover image.
+The title screen of the game displays the game title, the author's name, and the cover image.

 It is defined by the following global tags: